 Specific Tests In A Comprehensive Metabolic Panel

 - Electrolytes such as Sodium, Potassium, Carbon Dioxide and Chloride

 - Kidney Tests: BUN (blood urea nitrogen), Creatinine

-- Liver Tests: ALP (alkaline phosphatase), AST (aspartate amino transferase, also called SGOT)
+- Liver Tests: ALT (alanine transaminase, also called SGPT), ALP (alkaline phosphatase), AST (aspartate amino transferase, also called SGOT)

 What are Blood Proteins?